Haven’t you ever wondered….

-But while each instrument might sound-like it originates from a unique point, in reality, they all come from the same place: your studio monitors.
+But while each instrument might sound-like it originates from a unique point, in reality, they all come from the same place: your studio monitors (or headphones, of course).
 In other words…they are just illusions.

 If you want to create good illusions in your mix, you need to know how to fool your ears.
 To do that, you must understand how they interpret information.

 How Our Ears Judge DIRECTION